thuliteio/docs/src/content/docs/concepts/dependencies.md

 - Using npm next to Hugo Modules introduces _two_ sets of dependencies.
 - Hugo's integrated JavaScript support is _experimental_.
 - Hugo's integrated JavaScript support is _limited_.
 For example, the `scripts` section of a `package.json` is not supported.

+## Thulite

+Thulite leverages npm to explicitly declare and isolate dependencies.
+Thulite's [integrations](/guides/integrations/) (including themes) are npm packages explicitly declared in your project's `package.json` and installed in the `node_modules` directory of your project.
+Thulite uses Hugo's [module configuration](https://gohugo.io/hugo-modules/configuration/#module-configuration-mounts) to mount the Thulite dependencies' `node_modules` directories to one of Hugo's corresponding [component folders](https://gohugo.io/getting-started/directory-structure/#directories), making them available to Hugo for processing.

 :::note[Still want to use Hugo Modules?]
  Thats okay!
 Thulite works in combination with [Hugo Modules](https://gohugo.io/hugo-modules/) (but without it's npm support).